** Updated June 30th, 2022 **

 Who Created Bitcoin And Why?

 Bitcoin was created by an anonymous person or group named Satoshi Nakamoto.
 To this day there are many theories about the identity of the creator(s) but still, this remains a mystery.
-One man, Dan Pena, believes Vladimr Putin created Bitcoin.
+One man, Dan Pena, believes Vladimir Putin created Bitcoin.
 I think he’s mistaken.

 Bitcoin was created to provide borderless decentralised payments between two parties that could be simply verified via cryptography rather than by financial institutions.
 But Bitcoin has evolved into much more.
 Read on.